net-a-porter-mobile/NSURLSession-Mock/README.md

 This pod is designed to be AFNetworking (~>2.0) friendly - mocks to NSURLSession will work via AFNetworking's `AFHTTPSessionManager` methods.
 Checkout `AFNetworkingTests.swift` for an example.

+### Alamofire

+This pod also works with Alamofire - see AlamofireTests.swift for working examples

 ### Example project